Cross-talk and interference enhance information capacity of a signaling pathway

 The above abstract results are not surprising.
 The more important question is whether noise can be correlated, i.e. $P(c_1,c_2|g) \neq P(c_1|g)P(c_2|g)$, for the physical process of binding and unbinding of multiple TFs to a promoter region.
 We will demonstrate this below using competing transcription factor modules.

-\section{Competing transcription factors}
+\subsection{Competing transcription factors}

 Transcription factors regulate gene expression levels by binding to cis-regulatory regions on the DNA.
-The design of these regions is highly complex in both prokaryotes and eukaryotes, with overlapping TF binding sites occurring frequently \cite{Alon1,Lee,tenWolde}.
+The design of these regions is highly complex in both prokaryotes and eukaryotes, with overlapping TF binding sites occurring frequently \citep{Alon1,Lee,tenWolde}.

-We write a simplified model of the two extremes of overlapping binding sites (Fig.1).
-Fig.1A depicts two TFs interacting independently with their corresponding binding site, whereas, Fig.1B depicts the two TFs competing for the same site.
-In a gross simplification, we assume that the dominant source of noise is from fluctuations in binding/unbinding of TF to the promoter.
+We write a simplified model of the two extremes of overlapping binding sites (Fig.2).
+The dominant source of noise is assumed to be the intrinsic noise from fluctuations in binding/unbinding of TF to the promoter; we address the validity of neglecting the diffusion noise in the TF concentration in the Discussion section.
 Details of RNAP assembly and transcription are coarse grained to a simple TF binding picture.
-The discrete nature of output and its stochastic degradation, along with fluctuations in input concentrations are discarded.
 Nonetheless, we will show that this simple model captures the essential role of noise correlations in a regulatory network.

-Following the approach of \cite{BialekPNAS2}, let $n_{1,2}$ be the fractional occupation of the binding site by TF$_{1,2}$. $n_1 + n_2 < 1$ is the fractional occupation of the site by either TF.
+Following the approach of \citep{BialekPNAS2}, let $n_{1,2}$ be the fractional occupation of the binding site by competing TF$_{1,2}$. $n_1 + n_2 < 1$ is the fractional occupation of the site by either TF.
 A binding event can occur only if the site is unoccupied, $1-n_1-n_2$ of the time.

-The binding rate (on-rate) is proportional to the concentration of TF present, and the off-rates given by constants $l_{1,2}$.
-At thermal equilibrium these two rates, are related through the principle of detailed balance, $\frac{k_1 c_1}{l_1} = \exp \big( \frac{F_1}{k_B T} )$, where $F_1$ is the free energy gain in binding for TF$_1$, with a similar expression for the other TF.
-Throughout, this section we rescale time so that $k=1$.
-As per previous section, TF concentrations are measured in units of $c_{max}=1$.
+The binding rate (on-rate) is proportional to the concentration of TF present, and the off-rates given by constant $l$.
+At thermal equilibrium these two rates, are related through the principle of detailed balance, $\frac{k c_1}{l} = \exp \big( \frac{F_1}{k_B T} )$, where $F_1$ is the free energy gain in binding for TF$_1$, with a similar expression for TF$_2$.
+We rescale time so that $k=1$.